Canonical variational completion and 4D Gauss-Bonnet gravity: Variational completion

 Later on, he noticed that this system was inconsistent, since the right hand side is covariantly divergence-free, while the Ricci tensor is not; based on a heuristic argument involving the contracted Bianchi identity, he then added the correction term $-\frac{1}{2} R g_{\mu \nu}$ to the left hand side, thus obtaining the nowadays known form of the fundamental equations of general relativity.

 Yet, there is another reasoning, based on the calculus of variations, which leads to the same conclusion.
 The system \eqref{eq:oldefe} is not variational; again, the one at fault is the left hand side, which cannot be obtained as the Euler-Lagrange equation attached to any Lagrangian defined on the given coordinate neighborhood.
-A straightforward application of the outlined canonical variational completion algorithm to the tensor density $R_{\mu \nu} \sqrt{-g}$ gives the Vainberg-Tonti Lagrangian function $\mathcal{L}_{\varepsilon } = R \sqrt{-g}$; by varying this Lagrangian with respect to $g^{\mu \nu}$, one obtains the variationally completed field equations - which are notoriously the Einstein field equations as nowadays known.
+A straightforward application of the outlined canonical variational completion algorithm to the tensor density $\sqrt{-g}R^{\mu \nu}$ (considering the components $g_{\mu\nu}$ of the metric as fundamental variables) gives the Vainberg-Tonti Lagrangian function $\mathcal{L}_{\mathcal{E} } = R \sqrt{-g}$.
+It leads to the variationally completed field equations - which are the Einstein field equations as nowadays known.